What are the topics?

 Not included: rental bikes or any gear, travel to and from

 Instruction by Bill and Kathi Merchant, longtime organizers of the Iditarod Trail Invitational.
-We have been offering these training camps
+We have been offering these training camps since 2002.

 Upon registration we will email every participant a recommended gear list.